dotswg/dots-architecture/draft-ietf-dots-architecture.md

 provided with all data and metadata required to establish communication with the DOTS server.
-Such data and metadata would include any cryptographic information necessary to meet the message confidentiality, integrity and authenticity requirement in [I-D.ietf-dots-requirements], and might also include the pool of DOTS server addresses and ports the DOTS client should use for signal and data channel messaging.
+Such data and metadata would include any cryptographic information necessary to meet the message confidentiality, integrity and authenticity requirement (SEC-002) in [RFC8612], and might also include the pool of DOTS server addresses and ports the DOTS client should use for signal and data channel messaging.